20 injured, suspect killed in NJ arts festival shooting

-TRENTON --Twenty people including a child were injured and a suspect was killed after gunfire broke out during a 24 hour arts festival in Trenton, New Jersey.
+TRENTON --Twenty-two people including a child were injured and one of the suspected gunmen was killed after gunfire broke out during a 24-hour arts festival in Trenton, New Jersey.

+Update from scene of 17 shot in Trenton overnight @ Art All Night Festival @6abc pic.twitter.com/XEyIHUN3Bj— Bob Brooks (@BobBrooks6abc) June 17, 2018

+During a Sunday morning press conference, Mercer County Prosecutor Angelo Onofri said officials believe an officer shot and killed the suspect.
+The Mercer County's Prosecutors Office Homicide Task Force has taken over the investigation due to the officer-involved shooting.

-Sixteen of those injured suffered gunshot wounds.
-Police say a 13-year-old boy and three other people are in critical condition.
+Seventeen of those injured suffered gunshot wounds, Onofri said.
+A 13-year-old boy and three other people are in critical condition.

-The Mercer County's Prosecutors Office Homicide Task Force is taking over the investigation as there was an officer-involved shooting in the incident, officials said.
+The number of injured rose from 20 to 22 after Onofri announced two more victims arrived at area hospitals.
+He said a male victim suffered a grazed gunshot wound.
+A female victim was hiding behind a vehicle.
+When the driver of the vehicle took off, she was thrown and sustained bruising to her scalp.

+"It absolutely could have been worse given the confined space and the number of shots that appeared to have been fired," Onofri said.

-It happened around 2:45 a.m.
+The shooting happened around 2:45 a.m.
 Sunday at the 'Art All Night Trenton 2018' festival at the Roebling Wire Works Building on the 600 block of South Clinton Avenue.

-Authorities say multiple individuals who were attending the event opened fire in the venue.
+Onofri says multiple individuals who were attending the event opened fire in the venue.
+Several weapons have been recovered.

-Police say they have recovered weapons at the scene and identified at least two suspects in the shooting.
-One, a 33-year-old man, has been pronounced dead; the other was taken into police custody.
+Authorities have identified at least two suspects in the shooting.
+One, a 33-year-old man, was shot and killed; the other was taken into police custody.
 They say there could be more suspects and are questioning witnesses.

+Irving Higginbotham was one of those injured.
+He told Action News he was shot four times.

+"Everybody was having a nice time.
+The next thing you know, there were gunshots, got shot in the leg, fell on the ground, and that was it," Higginbotham said.

 Trenton resident Angelo Nicolo spoke to Action News about what he witnessed.